A Survey of Reinforcement Learning For Economics: RLHF and AI Alignment

 \subsection{Simulation Study: Preference Learning in Job Search}

 A worker searches for jobs in a labor market with compensating differentials, following a McCall (1970)-style search model.
-Each job is characterized by a wage $w \in \{20, 28, 38, 50, 65, 82, 100, 125\}$ (thousands) and an amenity level $z \in \{0, 1, \ldots, 6\}$ capturing commute quality, flexibility, and job security.
+Wages are measured in thousands and take values $w \in \{20,28,38,50,65,82,100,125\}$, while amenities take values $z \in \{0, 1, \ldots, 6\}$ and capture commute quality, flexibility, and job security.
 The state space has 112 states: 56 searching states in which the worker observes a pending offer $(w_i, z_j)$ and decides to accept or reject, plus 56 employed states $(w_i, z_j)$ in which the worker decides to stay or quit.
 The offer distribution exhibits compensating differentials, with wage rank and amenity rank negatively correlated ($\rho = -0.74$): high-wage offers cluster with low amenities and vice versa.
 The worker's true per-period utility is $u(w, z) = \alpha \log(w) + (1 - \alpha) z$ with $\alpha = 0.6$, but this function is unobserved; the worker can only compare career trajectories (``I prefer path A to path B''), exactly as in stated-preference surveys in labor economics.
 While searching, the worker receives the unemployment benefit $u_b = \alpha \log(b)$ where $b = 28$.
 Layoffs occur with probability $p = 0.05$ per period, and the discount factor is $\gamma = 0.95$.
 Dynamic programming gives $V^*(s_0) = 74.13$; the optimal policy accepts 25 of 56 offer types and stays employed at 25 of 56 job types.
 Preference data is generated by rolling out a uniform random policy from a random searching state.
 Each rollout produces a career segment of $L = 15$ periods recording states and actions.
 For each of $K$ comparisons, two independent career segments are generated; the segment with higher cumulative discounted utility under the true (unobserved) utility function is labeled as preferred via the Bradley-Terry model.
 Figure~\ref{fig:search_env} shows the optimal accept/reject and stay/quit boundaries.